 In the age of smartphones and tablets, Baby will probably have an idea of what the internet is from a pretty early age.
 For a while, it might just be “that place where I play games,” so this is your opportunity to talk about what the internet is and what you can do with it.

 The internet is pretty complicated when you get down to it, so you might just explain it as a way to share things between different computers across the world.
 Like a book has many pages with different words, the internet has many websites with different information.

 What’s it for?

 The real answer is “a lot of things,” but for Baby, it’s probably best to keep it simple.
-What is he going to use it for?
+What is they going to use it for?
 You might explain that you use it for work, learning, fun, or sending pictures to grandma and grandpa.
 You can then say that Baby can use it to play games, learn new things, or maybe video chat with relatives who live far away.